openebs/mayastor-docs/quickstart/scale-etcd.md

 * When pods are deleted, they are terminated in reverse order from {N-1..0}.
 * Before a scaling operation is applied to a pod, all of its predecessors must be running and ready.
 * Before a pod is terminated, all of its successors must be completely shut down.
-* Mayastor uses ETCD database as statefulsets.
+* Mayastor uses etcd database for persisting configuration and state information.
+Etcd is setup as a Kubernetes StatefulSet when Mayastor is installed.
-* Currently, we have a three-node cluster with 3 ETCD replicas.

 {% tabs %}
 {% tab title="Command" %}